-- (bm) "Epinephrine auto-injector" means a device used for the automatic injection of epinephrine into the human body. - (c) "Health care professional" means a person licensed as an emergency medical technician under s.
+- (a) "Administer" means the direct application of a nonprescription drug product or prescription drug, whether by injection, ingestion or other means, to the human body. - (b) "Drug" means any substance recognized as a drug in the official U.S. pharmacopoeia and national formulary or official homeopathic pharmacopoeia of the United States or any supplement to either of them. - (bg) "Drug product" means a specific drug or drugs in a specific dosage form and strength from a known source of manufacture - (bm) "Epinephrine auto-injector" means a device used for the automatic injection of epinephrine into the human body. - (c) "Health care professional" means a person licensed as an emergency medical technician under s.
 256.15, a person certified as a first responder under s.
 256.15 (8) or any person licensed, certified, permitted or registered under chs.
 441 or 446 to 449. - (d) "High degree of negligence" means criminal negligence, as defined in s.
-939.25 (1). - (dm) "Nonprescription drug product" means any nonnarcotic drug product which may be sold without a prescription order and which is prepackaged for use by consumers and labeled in accordance with the requirements of state and federal law.
+939.25 (1). - (dm) "Nonprescription drug product" means any nonnarcotic drug product which may be sold without a prescription order and which is prepackaged for use by consumers and labeled in accordance with the requirements of state and federal law. - (e) "Practitioner" means any physician, dentist, optometrist, physician assistant, advanced practice nurse prescriber, or podiatrist licensed in any state. - (f) "Prescription drug" has the meaning specified in s.

-NOTE: Par. (dm) is created eff.
-3-1-11 by 2009 Wis.
-Act 160.

-- (e) "Practitioner" means any physician, dentist, optometrist, physician assistant, advanced practice nurse prescriber, or podiatrist licensed in any state. - (f) "Prescription drug" has the meaning specified in s.
 450.01 (20). - (2) AUTHORITY TO ADMINISTER DRUGS; CIVIL LIABILITY EXEMPTION. (a) Notwithstanding chs.
 441, 447, 448, and 450, a school bus operator validly authorized under ss.
-343.12 and 343.17 (3) (c) to operate the school bus he or she is operating, any school employee or volunteer, county children with disabilities education board employee or volunteer or cooperative educational service agency employee or volunteer authorized in writing by the administrator of the school district, the board or the agency, respectively, or by a school principal, any private school employee or volunteer authorized in writing by a private school administrator or private school principal, and any tribal school employee or volunteer authorized in writing by a tribal school administrator or tribal school principal: - 1. a.
-Except as provided in subd.
-1. b., may administer any nonprescription drug product to a pupil in compliance with the written instructions of the pupil's parent or guardian if the pupil's parent or guardian consents in writing, the nonprescription drug product is supplied by the pupil's parent or guardian in the original manufacturer's package, and the package lists the ingredients and recommended therapeutic dose in a legible format.
+343.12 and 343.17 (3) (c) to operate the school bus he or she is operating, any school employee or volunteer, county children with disabilities education board employee or volunteer or cooperative educational service agency employee or volunteer authorized in writing by the administrator of the school district, the board or the agency, respectively, or by a school principal, any private school employee or volunteer authorized in writing by a private school administrator or private school principal, and any tribal school employee or volunteer authorized in writing by a tribal school administrator or tribal school principal: